TechAngelX/SML-Interpreter/README.md

 where

 * `label` — is the optional label for the line.
 It is a sequence of non-whitespace characters.
-	Other instructions might “jump” to that label.
+	Other instruction might “jump” to that label.
 * `opcode` — is the actual instruction name (operation code).
-	In `SML`, there are instructions, for example, for adding and comparing integers, for storing and reading them from the method arguments and local variables, and for conditionally branching to other labels  (like an `if` statement).
+	In `SML`, there are instruction, for example, for adding and comparing integers, for storing and reading them from the method arguments and local variables, and for conditionally branching to other labels  (like an `if` statement).
 * `parameter-list` — is the comma-separated list of parameters for the instruction.
 Parameters can be
   - integer numbers (`I` in the table below),
   - variable names (`V` in the table below),
-  - labels for branching instructions (`L` in the table below),
+  - labels for branching instruction (`L` in the table below),
   - method names for method invocation (`M` in the table below).

-SML has the following types of instructions:
+SML has the following types of instruction:

 | Instruction  | Interpretation                                                                                                                                                                                                                                                                                                                                                                                                                                                |
 |--------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|